 |Creator||Government of UK||International Organization of Standard (ISO)||PCI Council consisting of VISA, MasterCard, American Express, Discover, and JCB.|

 |Scope||Depends on the business.
 Limited to the UK only.||Depends on the business and is international.||Applies to cardholders’ information only and is international|

 |Auditing||None.||Maintenance audits each year and recertification audits every 3 years.||Network-scanning audits and onsite audits depending on the level of compliance needed.|

 |Certification||Must have for government suppliers handling personal information.||Given to all organizations.||Required by organizations that involve payment through credit cards.|

 |Time to Compliance||1 – 2 days||6 – 9 months||1 – 2 weeks|

-The ISO 27001 seems to be an all-encompassing standard, but it is not a silver bullet for information security compliance.
-For instance, government departments in the UK prefer and often even require CE over both ISO 27001 and PCI DSS.
-The certification that you should opt for depends on the requirements, size, and network infrastructure of your organization.
+The ISO 27001 looks like the most comprehensive standard, but it isn’t the silver bullet it appears to be.
+Government departments in the UK often prefer (and even require) CE over both ISO 27001 and PCI DSS.
+So best certification for your business depends on your requirements, size and infrastructure.